 This analysis recounts the official accounts of occurrences between 10 May 1996 – 12 May 1996.
 We’ll discuss the events from two sides of the same tragedy, which were eventually written into two books: Into Thin Air by Jon Krakauer and “The Climb” by Anatoli Boukreev.
 These accounts have remained controversial and conflicting in their beliefs of what and who was to blame for the tragedy.
 (Read more in “1996 Everest Disaster – The Whole Story“)

-Be sure to see the cited films and articles of interest in the bibliography at the end of this piece, including the “Descent Step by Step” article that notes the occurrences of that day by the hour.
+Also, see “cited films and articles of interest” in the bibliography at the end of this piece, including “Descent Step by Step,” which notes the occurrences of that day by-the-hour.